-The law enforcement source said the suspect kept a handwritten journal at home describing “what he was planning, what he wanted to do.”
+While the state police chief didn’t elaborate, the law enforcement source said the suspect kept a handwritten journal at home describing “what he was planning, what he wanted to do.”

-But just before he fired, authorities believe, the suspect gave “preliminary warnings … to some select students who he ran into before he entered the gymnasium,” Kassetas said.
+But just before he fired, authorities believe the suspect gave “preliminary warnings … to some select students who he ran into before he entered the gymnasium,” Kassetas said.

-Teacher John Masterson didn’t know the shooter had used all his ammunition when he walked to the student and persuaded him to put the gun down, Martinez said.
+Teacher John Masterson didn’t know the shooter had used up all his ammunition when he walked to the student and persuaded him to put the gun down, Martinez said.